SteadySurfdom/Data-Augmentation-with-Machine-Unlearning-TASLP/README.md

 ## 🔍 Overview

-Machine unlearning aims to selectively erase the influence of specific training samples or classes from a model **without full retraining**, which is often computationally expensive.
+Machine unlearning aims to selectively erase the influence of specific training classes from a model **without full retraining**, which is often computationally expensive.
 While the field has explored unlearning methods extensively, **the impact of audio data augmentation on unlearning dynamics has remained unstudied** — until now.

 This work provides the **first large-scale, multi-model, multi-method investigation** of how standard audio augmentations affect both unlearning performance and collateral damage on retained data.